JBEI/edd/docs/Deployment.md

     number of occurrences of any single type of error reported to clients of the prototype import via websocket notifications.
 Error occurrences beyond this limit are not reported to clients.
+-   `EDD_IMPORT_BULK_ABUSE_CONTACTS` -- list of email addresses, approprite
+    for passing in `django.core.mail.send_mail`.
+These contacts will get an email whenever a user uses the bulk create Lines or MeasurementTypes checkbox in an import.
+Defaults to empty.
 -   `EDD_LATEST_CACHE` -- string value; the name of the Django cache to use for storing a user's latest viewed studies.
 -   `EDD_ONLY_SUPERUSER_CREATE` -- boolean flag, or the string "permission"